11/7/2024

 Interim CEO

-So the transaction market this is really still muted so the volumes are very very low.
-When discussing with brokers we got the impression that they are still international investors who are scanning the market but for various reasons those discussions haven't really lead to transactions.
-During Q3 we saw three smaller portfolio transactions in the resi market here in Finland.
-The sellers were mainly actually two out of three where they were open end resi funds and the buyers was a private equity or fund type of international players.
+So the transaction market is really still muted.
+So the volumes are very, very low.
+And discussing with brokers, we got the impression that there are still international investors who are scanning the market.
+But for various reasons, those discussions haven't really led to transactions.
+During Q3, we saw three smaller portfolio transactions in the resi market here in Finland.
+The sellers were mainly, actually two out of three were open-ended resi funds, and the buyers were private equity or fund type of international players.

 speaker